← Back to blog

 • visible authorship and credentials

-• consistency of information across the entire digital ecosystem
+• consistency of information across your digital ecosystem

-Imagine an HR software company that wants to appear for the search “best software for digital onboarding.”
+Imagine an HR software company that wants to show up for the search “best digital onboarding software.”

-In SEO, it can create an optimized landing page, publish articles about digital onboarding, and build backlinks to improve rankings.
+In SEO, it can create an optimized landing page, publish articles about digital onboarding, and build backlinks to rank higher.

-In GEO, it also needs to ensure that AI can answer something like:
+In GEO, it also needs to make sure an AI can answer something like:

-“The most cited options for digital onboarding include X, Y, and Z, with a focus on automation features, integrations, and compliance.”
+“The most cited options for digital onboarding include X, Y, and Z, with emphasis on automation features, integrations, and compliance.”

-To do that, the brand needs to be described clearly, have proof of differentiation, be present in external sources, and publish content that generative models can easily summarize.
+To do that, the brand needs to be described clearly, have proof of differentiation, presence in external sources, and content that generative models can easily summarize.

 How to start optimizing for GEO without abandoning SEO